ncs-pl/svgu/doc/pages/index.md

 # Welcome to SVGU

-**SVGU** (short for *shared vanity Go URLs*) is a neat command-line utility that allows anyone to publish their Go modules on their own domains, to obtain module names such as `example.com/foo` instead of `github.com`.
+**SVGU** (short for *shared vanity Go URLs*) is a neat command-line utility that allows anyone to publish their Go modules on their own domain, to obtain names such as `example.com/foo` instead of `github.com/example/foo`.

-Naming a Go module using a custom domain name avoid being trapped to the code hosting service (such as GitHub).
-Indeed, you could change the host used (or change the origin used) without requiring your users to change all their code to the new path.
+Having a Go module with a custom domain name avoid being trapped to the code hosting service (such as GitHub).
+Indeed, you could move to another host or change the origin without requiring your users to update all their code to the new path.

 For illustration, imagine you are using `example.com/foo` as a dependency,